DavesCodeMusings/CloudPi/docs/provision-storage.md

 Now that the disk partitions are set up, it's time to create the filesystems.

 ## Creating the ext4 Filesystems
 After planning and creating the proper partition scheme, creating the filesystems is simple.
-I'm using the ext4 filesystem.
-You may have noticed it is the same one used by the Raspberry Pi OS root partition.
+In the examples, I'm using the ext4 filesystem.
+You can use something else if you want, but ext4 is a good, reliable choice.
+(You may have noticed ext4 is the same one used by the Raspberry Pi OS root partition.)

 The command is simply `sudo mkfs.ext4 /dev/sda1` to create it.
 Depending on the size of the drive it can take a little while to finish.